PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias sq='squeue -u <YourNetID>'
 ```

-Save the changes then activate the alias in the current shell by "sourcing" your `.bashrc` file:
+Save the changes and then return to the command line.
+Make the new alias available in the current shell by "sourcing" your `.bashrc` file:

 ```
 $ source ~/.bashrc